pablodeymo/texmf/README.md

 # texmf
-Common packages for good Latex templates
+A collection of common Latex packages for using everyday, and easy Latex setup.

-Tested with latex version: pdfTeX 3.14159265-2.6-1.40.16 (TeX Live 2015/Debian)
+Tested with latex version: pdfTeX 3.14159265-2.6-1.40.16 (TeX Live 2015/Debian).

 ## Fonts
 In (x)buntu, install additional fonts: